 We are witness to significant shifts in the global food and nutrition environment, some being very positive but others posing deep concerns.
+Specifically:

 - Hunger and malnutrition continue to be issues worldwide.
-870 million people chronically undernourished.
-Close to 1 billion people unable to meet their minimum energy requirements 2 billion suffer from micronutrient deficiencies. population segments at greatest risk include the poor, young children, pregnant and lactating women, the sick and the elderly. - According to the World Health Organization (WHO), obesity rates have doubled since 1980 - According to WHO, 63% of deaths worldwide are attributable to chronic disease each year. - Estimates from the Food and Agriculture Organization (FAO) project population growth to rise from approximately 7 billion in 2011 to 9.5 billion in 2050.
-Increasing numbers of people = increased demand for meat and dairy products.
+While there has been a noteworthy reduction in undernourishment in the world in the last 20 years, there still remains 870 million people chronically undernourished.
+Close to 1 billion people are unable to meet their minimum energy requirements and 2 billion suffer from micronutrient deficiencies.
+Those population segments at greatest risk include the poor, especially young children, pregnant and lactating women, the sick and the elderly. - At the same time, according to the World Health Organization (WHO), obesity rates have doubled since 1980 and is growing in high, middle and low income countries.
+Over one billion adults were overweight in 2008, with half of them obese. - Rapid and continuous increases in chronic diseases are common in developing and developed populations.
+According to WHO, 63% of deaths worldwide (36 million) are attributable to chronic disease each year. - Estimates from the Food and Agriculture Organization (FAO) project population growth to rise from approximately 7 billion in 2011 to 9.5 billion in 2050.1 These population increases place demands on a global food supply that operates with finite resources.
+Increasing numbers of people with rising incomes translate to increased demand for meat and dairy products.
 Global dairy demand alone is projected to reach 900 million ton equivalents of fresh milk (excluding butter).
-Innovative sustainable solutions will be required. - A need for environmentally sustainable agricultural and food manufacturing practices is critical.
+Meeting this demand will require innovative sustainable solutions.ref A4 A need for environmentally sustainable agricultural and food manufacturing practices is critical.
+A rapid growth in production and consumption of livestock products, including dairy, has a number of positive yet potentially harmful effects.
+For example, increased demands for feed will place greater stress on land and water resources.